Saheed-MUFTAUDEEN/BCT_CSCM/README.md

-A repository created for project on blockchain technology un construction supplyy chain management.
+A repository created for project on blockchain technology in construction supply chain management.